 A world mostly covered by global icecaps.
 Simple life exists in the seas, building the oxygen concentration up to low but breathable levels.
 Väinämöinen hosts a connector wormhole station and a small teraforming colony trying to break the planet out of its current iceball state by increasing the atmospheric CO2 concentration and spreading soot onto the ice sheets so they absorb more sunlight.

 Valhalla is a world with a breathable atmosphere of abiotic oxygen.
 Lacking sufficient nitrogen and argon in its atmosphere, there was no cold trap to keep its water from photolyzing to hydrogen and oxygen.
-This produced an atmosphere consisting primarily of oxygen and water vapor.
+This produced an atmosphere consisting primarily of oxygen and water vapor (the hydrogen is lost to space via the Jeans escape mechanism).
 Although the air is thin, it can sustain Earth life, although at the risk of altitude sickness.
 The thin atmosphere offers little protection against cosmic radiation.
 The very high proportion of oxygen to other gases in the air means that fires are very easy to start and burn particularly fierce and quick, in the presence of any fuel (including flesh) the slightest spark is likely to ignite a conflagration.

 Without life other than simple bacteria and archaea and little geological activity, Valhalla has no soil to speak of and few recoverable mineral deposits.